 Key Takeaways

-- Your furry friend is naturally nocturnal, which means those zoomies you hear at night are totally normal hamster behavior.
+• Your hammie is wired to be nocturnal, so those nighttime zoomies are totally normal hamster behavior.

 How Long Do Hamsters Sleep?

 So, how long do hamsters sleep?
-The short answer is about 12–14 hours a day.
-But here's the thing—hamsters don't sleep like we do.
-Instead of getting all their rest in one go, they take multiple short naps throughout the day.
-This is called polyphasic sleep-wake patterns, and it's completely normal for our tiny pals.
+The quick answer is roughly 12–14 hours a day.
+But here's the thing — they don't knock it all out in one go like you might expect.
+Instead, they take a series of short naps scattered throughout the day and night.

 Hamster Sleep Cycle

-Another key thing to know about the hamster sleep cycle: in captivity, these little critters are nocturnal.
-This means they're most active when the sun goes down and tend to sleep during the day.
-It's the opposite of our schedule, which can take some getting used to.
-If you work night shifts, you might actually find your hamster's timing meshes pretty well with yours.
+Another key thing to know about the hamster sleep cycle: in captivity, these guys are nocturnal.
+That means they hit peak energy after the sun goes down and tend to catch their Zs during daylight hours.
+This is the opposite of our schedule, and it can take some getting used to.
+Night owl?
+You might actually find your hamster's timing syncs up pretty nicely with yours.

 What If Your Hamster Is Sleeping More Than Usual?